Fixing Stability Issue In The Blog Server

 python3 ./cve-parser.py -h

 I’m not going to document the whole program here in case I decide to change it at some point.
-If your boss asks you to get the total amount of unpatched CVEs in the system, you can run the command below to get “extra info” from the parser.
+But for the sake of example, if your boss asks you to get the total amount of unpatched CVEs in the system, you can run the command below to get “extra info” from the parser.
 Currently, “extra info” just contains the number of displayed issues, but if you’ve got ideas for it feel free to let me know:

 # -u display unpatched issues (default behavior, but added just in case)